 Gretchen Peters is CINTOC's Executive Director.
 She has served as a consultant to the U.S. Defense Department and U.S. law enforcement on transnational organized crime and co-chaired an OECD Task Force on fighting wildlife crime.
-Her expertise is in researching and mapping TOC networks, working with U.S. Central Command and U.S. Special Operations Command among others.
-A former journalist, she wrote Seeds of Terror, a groundbreaking book on the Afghan heroin trade, as well as chapters in leading academic books about the intersection of crime and conflict.
+Her expertise is in researching and mapping transnational organized crime networks, working with U.S. Central Command and U.S. Special Operations Command among others.
+Gretchen authored the groundbreaking book, Seeds of Terror, about the Taliban’s role in the Afghan heroin trade.
+She has also written various chapters in leading academic books about the intersection of crime and conflict.

-She has appeared on the Daily Show and numerous media outlets, and has delivered presentations and trainings at the Pentagon, the State Department, the Drug Enforcement Administration, the Defense Intelligence Agency, the National Security Agency, Special Operations Command, for the Navy Seals and thousands of other NATO servicemen and women deploying to Afghanistan.
+Gretchen appeared on the Daily Show to discuss the Taliban and the heroin trade.
+She has delivered presentations and training programs about Afghanistan to the various government entities including: the Pentagon, the State Department, the Drug Enforcement Administration, the Defense Intelligence Agency, the National Security Agency, Special Operations Command, for the Navy Seals and thousands of other NATO servicemen and women deploying to Afghanistan.

 Duncan Jepson is CINTOC’s Treasurer.
 He is the founder of Liberty Asia, a Hong Kong-based charity that fights human trafficking and exploitation.
 Liberty Asia has pioneered an approach using available anti-money laundering infrastructure and laws to disrupt the supply of banking and financial services to the funding of modern slavery, as well as a targeted online platform focused on anti-trafficking which now has more than 300 NGO members and 1,250 individual users.
 Liberty Asia promotes partnerships and collaboration to effect change at scale, and has relationships with large corporates such as Verizon, Salesforce, and Thomson Reuters.
 Jepson has previously worked in finance as a corporate lawyer, serving as Regional General Counsel and Head of Compliance for the Asia Pacific investment management businesses of two of the largest global financial services companies.
 Duncan was responsible for a wide range of activities including regional M&A, governance, compliance, product development, litigation and white-collar crime investigation.
 He brings his background in finance to the fight against transnational crime.